neaeraconsulting/j2735-ffm-java/README.md

 ### Native library

-A native, dynamic library, `libasnapplication.so`, was created from asn1c generated C code.
+A native, dynamic library, `libasnapplication.so`, is generated from asn1c generated C code.
 The library is included in the `j2735-2024-ffm-lib/c-lib` directory.

 The `Dockerfile` installs the native library in the `/usr/lib` directory of the runtime image, which makes it